PolarCookie/PolarGuides/README.md

 guide todo:
 forgot to add ding 34,35,47,49
 maybe include orb of orahil questline for warlocks during desolace part? can pick up the quests after getting felhunter and combine with Reagents for Reclaimers inc part 3 and 4
-Need Angus Stern's prequest to Theramore somehow, The guide takes you to the inn he is in, but worried it's to early w.r.t level reqs.
-Anyone testing comment on this when you pick up James Hyal in Stormwind!!!
-Seach for "TODO: MORGAN STERN" in the guide
 Missing Diplomat finale should be instant?
 An OOX of Your Own should be instant?
 Adding "Kill 'Em With Sleep Deprivation" and "Look at the Size of It!" when they are fixed in trinity and/or azeroth core